skaugvoll/devops-demo/README.md

 if the fleet server has trouble, docker-compose down, comment out the service, start up es and kibana, then start the fleet service.

 # Troubleshoot
-if it does not work
-delete network
-delete volumes

-start from scratch and follow steps above
+if it does not work; delete network && delete volumes (docker volume rm .... && docker network rm ...) then; start from scratch and follow steps above